top of page

 What to Put in a Pet Screening Application

 For landlords, creating a pet screening application is crucial to get all the information you need.
-The application should ask for breed, size, age and temperament of the pet.
-Also ask about the pet’s history—has it ever damaged a property?
+The application should ask for breed, size, age, and temperament of the pet.
+Also, ask about the pet's behavioral history—has it ever damaged a property?
 Has it had behavioral issues such as excessive barking or aggression?

-Proof of vaccination and spay/neuter status should also be required.
+Proof of vaccination records and spay/neuter status should also be required.
 This will ensure the pet is healthy and not contributing to overpopulation.
-Finally ask about the pet owner’s experience with pets.
+Finally, ask about the pet owner's experience with pets.
 A tenant who has cared for pets in the past is more likely to be a responsible pet owner in your property.
+Consider requesting a pet profile or pet resume as part of the application process.

 Is the Pet Suitable